FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 #### Manage Profile
 * **Actor**: Attendee
-* **Description**: This use case exists so that the attendees can specify their interests, location and availability.
+* **Description**: This use case exists so that the attendees can specify their interests and location.
-* **Preconditions and Post conditions**: In order to choose a conference from a filtered set of conferences the attendees must previously define their profile by filling out a form when installing the app.
+* **Preconditions and Post conditions**:
 * **Normal Flow**:
-  1. The attendee enters his name
-  2. The attendee selects his interest from a set of options
+  1. The attendee selects his interests from a set of options
-  3. The attendee selects his location from a set of options
+  2. The attendee selects his location from a set of options
-  4. The attendee selects the date range
-  5. The attendee clicks a button to save his profile.
+  3. The attendee clicks a button to save his profile.

 * **Alternative Flows and Exceptions**:

 #### See conference recommendations